 Happy St. Patrick’s Day!
-While many people celebrate in various ways, I choose to celebrate this day thinking and writing about my maternal grandparents, Glenn and Leoma (Petts) Nolan, who were married on this day, 88 years ago, in 1933.
+While many people celebrate in various ways, I choose to celebrate this day by thinking and writing about my maternal grandparents, Glenn and Leoma (Petts) Nolan, who were married on this day 88 years ago, in 1933.

-Seeking a fresh start, Grandma and Grandpa renewed their marriage vows two days before their 25th wedding anniversary, at the my parent’s wedding, which was March 15, 1958.
+Seeking a fresh start, Grandma and Grandpa renewed their marriage vows two days before their 25th anniversary at my parent’s wedding on March 15, 1958.

-What I remember most in my growing up years, is that my grandparents were a lot of fun!
+What I remember most about my growing-up years is that my grandparents were a lot of fun!
 Both of them adored me, their firstborn grandchild, and loved on me generously, showering me with gifts and taking me on trips with them.
 They both had a marvelous sense of humor, and Grandma, in my book, had a heart of gold.
-I was Grandpa’s ‘Little Dolly’ and I have fond memories of sitting next to him on the piano bench while he played for me.
+I was Grandpa’s ‘Little Dolly,’ and I fondly remember sitting next to him on the piano bench while he played for me.

-For years, Grandpa, who was a drummer, had a dance band, and Grandma always went with him whenever and wherever he played.
-There were many times while I was in grade school, that I got to go along too.
-The place I remember best, was The Chart House, in Lakeville, Minnesota.
-It was always so much fun for me, because it made me feel so grown up, sitting there drinking Shirley Temples and dancing with Grandma or one of her friends.
+For years, Grandpa, a drummer, had a dance band, and Grandma always went with him whenever and wherever he played.
+Many times while I was in grade school, I got to go along too.
+The place I remember best was The Chart House in Lakeville, Minnesota.
+It was always so much fun because it made me feel so grown up, sitting there drinking Shirley Temples and dancing with Grandma or one of her friends.

-Grandma and Grandpa also loved to travel and took me on some very memorable trips–to the Black Hills of South Dakota and Estes Park, Colorado, to the north shore of Lake Superior and to Mackinac Island in Michigan.
+Grandma and Grandpa also loved to travel and took me on some very memorable trips–to the Black Hills of South Dakota and Estes Park, Colorado, to the north shore of Lake Superior, and Mackinac Island in Michigan.

 Christmas Eve was always the best!
-Grandma and Grandpa decorated their home in style and the under the Christmas tree each year, there was without exception, a ton of presents for my brother, sister.
+Grandma and Grandpa decorated their home in style, and the under the Christmas tree each year, there were, without exception, a ton of presents for my brother, sister, and me.
 I remember some wonderfully delicious holiday meals enjoyed around their dining room table, with lots of good conversation and laughter.

 When I was in junior high, our family moved from the Twin Cities up north to Pillager, Minnesota.
 My mom missed her folks terribly, and Mom and Grandma wrote letters (I actually have a few of them) back and forth for a year until Grandma and Grandpa retired and moved closer to us.
 They bought 64 heavily wooded acres north of Motley, Minnesota, and dubbed it “Glenn Lee Acres.”
-There they set a trailer house on a spot with a most spectacular view, and plenty of room in the front yard to grill, something Grandpa enjoyed doing.
-It was always great fun to go see them, and their puppy Mitzie (a German Shepherd Collie mix) at their little country home.
+There they set up a trailer house on the spot with a most spectacular view and plenty of room in the front yard to grill, something Grandpa enjoyed doing.
+It was always great fun to visit them and their puppy Mitzie (a German Shepherd Collie mix), at their little country home.

-Several years later, when I was in college, Grandma, Grandpa sold their property and bought a house in Staples, where they lived together until Grandpa got sick.
-I was so fortunate to have them both in good health when Bob and I got married in November of 1978.
+Several years later, when I was in college, Grandma and Grandpa sold their property and bought a house in Staples, where they lived together until Grandpa got sick.
+I was so fortunate to have them both in good health when Bob and I married in November 1978.
 Grandma and Grandpa wanted to do something special for us, so they hosted our rehearsal dinner at their home.
-Then after the wedding, they hosted a small dinner for us and our out-of-town guests, also in their home.
+Then after the wedding, they hosted a small dinner for our out-of-town guests and us, also in their home.
 Because Bob and I always lived at least six hours away, our visits over the years were few and far between–and always treasured!!

-One of the most precious memories I have of them together was when they came to Great Falls, Montana, to meet their first great grandchild–our first born–Joshua, when he was four months old.
-We had such a wonderful time together, taking them to some of our favorite spots in the area, such as the nearby waterfalls and park, during that visit in the spring of 1981.
-Josh had a terrible diaper rash while they were there and Grandma went right to work on clearing it up with cornstarch.
+One of the most precious memories I have of them together was when they came to Great Falls, Montana, to meet their first great-grandchild–our firstborn–Joshua, when he was four months old.
+We had a wonderful time together, taking them to some of our favorite spots in the area, such as the nearby waterfalls and park, during that visit in the spring of 1981.
+Josh had a terrible diaper rash while they were there, and Grandma went right to work on clearing it up with cornstarch.

-It was a hard time for Grandma, I know, because literally from is first days in the nursing home, Grandpa’s speech was slurred which progressed rapidly to a vegetative state, making it impossible to communicate with him.
-Still, Grandma faithfully visited the man she loved several times a week and every time she’d get a call from the nursing home to say he was dying, she would tell them to do whatever it took to keep him alive.
+It was a hard time for Grandma, I know, because literally from his first days in the nursing home, Grandpa’s speech was slurred, which progressed rapidly to a vegetative state, making it impossible to communicate with him.
+Still, Grandma faithfully visited the man she loved several times a week, and every time she’d get a call from the nursing home to say he was dying, she would tell them to do whatever it took to keep him alive.

-When Grandpa went into the nursing home, it became evident how much Grandma had relied on her husband.
+When Grandpa entered the nursing home, it became evident how much Grandma relied on her husband.
 Since she never learned to drive, Grandpa had done the driving, shopping, banking, and most of the decision-making.
-Poor Grandma was ignorant as to how to go about keeping a checkbook or paying the bills.
-My dad, tells me he spent many hours reconciling the checkbook because Grandma would compare the bank statement to her checkbook register and then change her register balance to the amount the bank said she had at the time of the statement.
+Poor Grandma was ignorant about how to keep a checkbook or pay the bills.
+My dad tells me he spent many hours reconciling the checkbook because Grandma would compare the bank statement to her checkbook register and then change her register balance to the amount the bank said she had at the time of the statement.

-Despite the many difficulties and ups and downs of married life, the two stayed married for 56 years, until death parted them, at Grandpa’s passing on March 26, 1989.
+Despite the many difficulties and ups and downs of married life, the two stayed married for 56 years until death parted them at Grandpa’s passing on March 26, 1989.
 I wasn’t there on the Sunday he died, but much of the rest of my family was.
 They had gathered to celebrate my mother’s 51st birthday.
 (Mom had been a resident of the same nursing home since November of 1983, but that’s a whole other story.)
-I am sad that I wasn’t able to be with him, but am so glad to know that he wasn’t alone.
+I am sad I couldn’t be with him, but I am so glad to know he wasn’t alone.

 Looking through the pictures of my grandparents today, I am reminded how blessed I am to have had such wonderful grandparents.
-Their love for each other and for me added so much richness to my life.
-I hope that one day when I am gone, my grandchildren will be able look back on memories of times spent with Bob and me, and feel equally blessed–and that in reading this, they will know at least a little bit about Grandma and Grandpa Nolan, their great-great grandparents.
+Their love for each other and me greatly enriched my life.
+I hope that one day when I am gone, my grandchildren will be able to look back on memories of times spent with Bob and me and feel equally blessed–and that in reading this, they will know at least a little bit about Grandma and Grandpa Nolan, their great-great-grandparents.